 Are you thinking about starting a fitness program?
 Good for you!
 You're only five steps away from a healthier lifestyle.By Mayo Clinic Staff

-- How long it takes to walk 1 mile, or how long it takes to run 1.5 miles (2.41 kilometers)
+- How long it takes to walk 1 mile, or how long it takes to run 1.5 miles (2.41 kilometers).

-- How many standard or modified pushups you can do at a time
+- How many standard or modified pushups you can do at a time.

-- Your body mass index
+- Your body mass index (BMI).

 It's easy to say that you'll exercise every day.
 But you'll need a plan.
 As you design your fitness program, keep these points in mind:

 - Build activity into your daily routine.
 Finding time to exercise can be a challenge.
 To make it easier, schedule time to exercise as you would any other appointment.
-Plan to watch your favorite show while walking on the treadmill, read while riding a stationary bike, or take a break to go on a walk at work.
+Plan to watch your favorite show while walking on the treadmill.
+Read while riding a stationary bike.
+Or take a break to go on a walk at work.

 Now you're ready for action.
 As you begin your fitness program, keep these tips in mind:

-- Start slowly and build up gradually.
+Start slowly and build up gradually.
 Give yourself plenty of time to warm up and cool down with easy walking or gentle stretching.
-Then speed up to a pace you can continue for five to 10 minutes without getting overly tired.
+Then speed up to a pace you can keep doing for 5 to 10 minutes without getting overly tired.

 - Listen to your body.
 If you feel pain, shortness of breath, dizziness or nausea, take a break.
 You may be pushing yourself too hard.

 - Getting started — Tips for long-term exercise success.
 American Heart Association. https:// www.heart.org/en/healthy-living/fitness/getting-active/getting-started---tips-for-long-term-exercise-success.
-Accessed June 13, 2019.
+Accessed April 27, 2023.

 - Tips for starting physical activity.
 National Institute of Diabetes and Digestive and Kidney Diseases. https://www.niddk.nih.gov/health-information/weight-management/tips-get-active/tips-starting-physical-activity.
-Accessed June 13, 2019.
+Accessed April 27, 2023.

 - Physical Activity Guidelines for Americans.
 2nd ed.
 U.S. Department of Health and Human Services. https://health.gov/paguidelines/second-edition.
-Accessed June 13, 2019.
+Accessed April 27, 2023.

 - AskMayoExpert.
 Physical activity (adult).
-Rochester, Minn.: Mayo Foundation for Medical Education and Research; 2019.
+Mayo Clinic; 2022.

 - Riebe D, et al., eds.
 ACSM's Guidelines for Exercise Testing and Prescription.
-10th ed.
+11th ed.
 Philadelphia, Pa.: Wolters Kluwer Health Lippincott Williams & Wilkins; 2018.